AnHosu/iot_poc/shadow.md

 }
 ```
 # Simple Shadow Updating
-Now we have everything we need to build a full demonstration of shadow interaction.
+Now we have everything we need to build a full demonstration of Shadow interaction.
 We know that we can structure the interaction in exactly the same way as with regular publishing and subscribing but with two key differences.
-The first is that we will publish and subscribe to the specific shadow topics.
-The second is that our published message follows the shadow document schema.
+The first is that we will publish and subscribe to the specific Shadow topics.
+The second is that our published message follows the Shadow document schema.
 Here is an example; We can have our callback functions do whatever we want, but I just wrote out some simple print statements:
 ```python
 # Define topic for updates
 topic_update = "$aws/things/" + clientId + "/shadow/update"